joelmontuya/dip-devops-2025-project/README.md

 # Service: Books Catalog API

 ### Project Overview:
-  <p> This project aims to design, develop, and deploy a book catalog management backend service.
-The service is implemented using the Django framework, ensuring structured and RESTful endpoints.
-Additionally, it adopts a DevOps-oriented development cycle, encompassing containerization, automated testing, and deployment of the service. </p>
+  <p> The project's goal is to create, implement, and deploy a backend service
+for managing a book catalog.
+The service was built using the Django framework, which ensures a structured and RESTful endpoints.
+In addition, the project implemented and follows DevOps-oriented development cycle including creation of contrainers for the application and Posgres database, CI/CD using GitHub, and automated deployment of the service through
+Kubernetes and Helm. </p>

 ### The project includes: <br />
 <li> Building a Django REST API with endpoints for creating, reading, updating, and deleting book records. </li>